nathanpc/Android-Scripts/wifi_settings/README.md

 About:
 -
-The scripts in this folder are for managing the wifi configuration data on android powered devices.
+A collection of scripts for managing the wifi configuration data on android powered devices.

 Files:
 -